This is a brief rundown of the main esoteric features of the USA.

 An esoteric group of Christian reconstructionists, headed by a "prophet" and a cadre of "spirit-gifted" disciples, who seek to turn the US into an Old-Testament-style theocracy, or their idea of it, with a narrow ... well, everything, really.
 Hyper-Calvinist Christianity the only allowed religion, stoning to death for a wide variety of sins, strict social hierarchy, and so on.

 The name is the name of Jerusalem's acropolis, where the first settlements were made.
-Their powers come straight from Hell, though they take them as proof of their divine mission; they are ripe to be a backup Cabal, but force the Tyranny to decide between their blind faith and the blind un-faith of the Illuminators of the Republic.
+Their powers come straight from Hell, though they take them as proof of their divine mission; they are ripe to be a backup Cabal, but force the Tyranny to decide between their blind faith and the blind un-faith of the Tech Barons or the Palmito Knights.

 Ophel and the Palmito Knights do not get along.
 Ophel is tyrannical and dogmatic, but they aren't racist, and insist on not being racist.
 They also are Unionist and strongly disapprove of reproductive technology (the Knights' "weird bio-tech").
 Also, the Knights very much enjoy carousing, of which Ophel also disapproves.
 It's a great pity, from Hell's point of view.